Codex Lost Review (PlayStation 5)

 • Invert axis and sensitivity slider options.

-• Tutorial signs on the floor you can interact with.
+• Tutorial signs on the floor that you can interact with.

 • Very much a love letter game like Dark Souls and Bloodborne.